idvorkin/idvorkin.github.io/_d/emotional-health.md

 ### Daily Reflective Journal

-**Why?** Self awareness is the basis of emotional health, and knowing our inner self requires answering a lot of how does that make you feel? and why is thats?
-Journalling is a tool by which you can pose those questions and explore the answers anytime you have time.
+**Why?** Self awareness is the basis of emotional health, and knowing our inner self requires answering a lot of how does that make you feel? and why is that?
+Journaling is a tool by which you can pose those questions and explore the answers anytime you have time.

 **How?**